Reference, by topic

 Large Language Models

-The technology behind ChatGPT, Claude, and Gemini.
+- Everything about Large Language Models The technology behind ChatGPT, Claude, and Gemini.
 Open vs closed weights, and how to run models locally with tools like Ollama.
+Updated May 17, 2026

 AI Memory

-How AI systems remember across conversations.
+- Everything about AI Memory How AI systems remember across conversations.
 Mem0, Zep, and Letta compared, plus where the new research is heading.
+Updated May 17, 2026

 AI Engineering Stack

-The full AI stack across seven layers, and which provider plays at each.
+- Everything about the AI Engineering Stack The full AI stack across seven layers, and which provider plays at each.
 Google, Microsoft, OpenAI, Anthropic, and the open-weight pieces underneath.
+Updated June 1, 2026

 Protocols & Patterns